Emily Oster

 Two points before we begin.
 First, in answering these questions we should put COVID where it belongs, which is in the pot of other illnesses.
 Babies and kids can get COVID, but in terms of risk of being seriously ill, it’s not a different beast from other diseases.
 What is true is that there may be more COVID around; we also have better ways to test for it.
 In all, we should think about these questions holistically and not just as questions about COVID.

 And second: Our goal in life is not to avoid children getting sick at all costs.
 Kids do get sick.
 It is part of how they develop a healthy mature immune system.
 It’s not fun, but childhood illness is a part of life.
-In a way, we have forgotten this, but we cannot forget it forever.
 While it may make sense to be more cautious with an infant, it doesn’t make sense to try to avoid all childhood illness forever.

 With this background, I’ll do three things.
 First: a brief excerpt from Cribsheet about why we might want to limit germ exposure.
 Second, some linking of this to scenarios.
 Third, I’ll talk about the difference between Can I do XX (from an illness standpoint)? and Should I plan to do XX (from a general sanity point of view)?